 A: The retina is where scientists have found the key to the difference in color perception between dogs and people.
 The retina is composed of millions of light-sensing cells including cones," the American Kennel Club reports, "humans have three cones, dogs have two."
 AKC cites research from Jay Neitz, who runs the Neitz Color Vision Lab at the University of Washington, which now believes that a dog's color vision is akin to a person who has red-green colorblindness.

 Q: How do I keep my dog engaged when I'm not around?

 A: In the past, dog moms made room for their pets to look out of a window, or stuffed a favorite hollow toy with peanut butter, or just got them a furry brother or sister.
 Then in February, 2012, Dog TV was launched in San Diego, California, and dogs now had their own Cable TV channel.
 But how much TV can a dog watch in a day?
-Consider fine art for refined dogs.
-Finally, you can put together your dog's private art gallery with pieces from art4arf.com, next to his or her food bowl!
+Consider fine art for your dog.
+You can put together your dog's private art gallery with pieces from art4arf.com, next to his or her food bowl!

 Q: Would my dog be interested in colorful visual imagery?

 A: Research has confirmed that dogs react to color images.
 More importantly, the dog's-eye view of the world is very different from ours.
 Where we see a red fire hydrant, they see an important territory marker.
 What looks like a chewed-up ball to us, is an invitation to play to them.
 When you see another dog, your dog sees a fellow canine who needs to know their relative hierarchy.
 That's why, artist Francis Cleetus crafted an art collection specifically to appeals to dogs.

 Q: Where can I find one-of-a-kind gifts for my beloved dog?